arnfred/covid-19/README.md

 The French government has categorised the epidemic in their [own four phases](https://sante.journaldesfemmes.fr/maladies/2622449-plan-orsan-reb-definition-signification-qui-declenche-coronavirus-definition/) of which we're currently in the third one, where the country is focused on dealing with on-going spread of the virus.
 I've tried to translate and summarise them in to one word at the top of the plot.
 Something I'm fairly sure I've done a mediocre job of.

 * 2020-03-24: We're at the point in time where we would hope to see the initial effect of the early measures introduced by the French government, like limiting events with crowds of more than a 1000+ people.
 It's still too early to judge if they had any impact.
+* 2020-03-30: It doesn't look like liming crowds made a significant impact in the exponential curve of the infection rate.
+This upcoming week will show if school closures and the lock down will stop the contiued exponential growth in confirmed cases.

 ## Italy